SEND stands for Special Educational Needs and Disabilities.

 At Kilmorie we believe that all children are entitled to an exciting and stimulating curriculum, which is resourced and differentiated according to need.
 The school, in partnership with parents, carers and outside agencies, work together to ensure pupils achieve their potential and have experiences that allow them to collaborate, communicate and create.
 Our staff are committed to inclusive education and their professional development includes supporting children with special educational needs.
-Our school provides a safe environment for children of all needs, including behavioural, learning and physical.
+Our school provides a safe environment for children of all needs, including behavioural, emotional, learning and physical.

 Aims and objectives